Takehiro Tomiyasu

-Takehiro Tomiyasu (冨安 健洋, Tomiyasu Takehiro) is a Japanese professional footballer who plays as a centre-back or full-back for Premier League club Arsenal and the Japan national team.
+Takehiro Tomiyasu (冨安 健洋, Tomiyasu Takehiro) is a Japanese professional footballer who plays as a defender for the Japan national team.
+Mainly a full back, he can also be deployed as a centre-back.

-Beginning his career at Avispa Fukuoka, Tomiyasu had a spell with Belgian club Sint-Truiden and Italian club Bologna before joining Arsenal in 2021.
-He was also called up for Japan's senior team in 2018, having previously played for various youth levels.
+Beginning his career at Avispa Fukuoka, Tomiyasu had a spell with Belgian club Sint-Truiden and Italian club Bologna before joining Arsenal in 2021 for a reported fee of up to £17m.

+Having previously played for various youth levels, Tomiyasu received a call-up for Japan's senior team in 2018.
+He featured for the side that reached the final of the 2019 AFC Asian Cup, and also played at the 2022 FIFA World Cup and 2023 Asian Cup.

 Club career

 Avispa Fukuoka

-Born in Fukuoka, Japan, Tomiyasu was first scouted by the Sanchiku Kickers’ general manager Kanji Tsuji, who was impressed with his performance, especially his speed.
-Following this, Tsuji convinced his parents to let him play football, which led Tomiyasu to be enrolled at Sanchiku Elementary School.
-When he was eleven, Tomiyasu was recommended for a trial at FC Barcelona Soccer Camp by his coach.
-He impressed at the trial so FC Barcelona offered him a place on the club's youth academy, but it was difficult for him to relocate to Spain and the move was cancelled.
-Despite this, Tomiyasu said the experience at the Soccer Camp was "inspiring".
+Born in Fukuoka, Japan, Tomiyasu enrolled at Sanchiku Elementary School, and during the second half of his first grade, he joined the school’s football club, Sanchiku Kickers, where he initially played as a defensive midfielder.
+He was scouted by the club’s general manager, Kanji Tsuji, who was impressed by his performance, particularly his speed, and encouraged his parents to support his football development.

+In 2009, when he was eleven years old and in the fifth grade, Tomiyasu began attending the newly established FC Barcelona Academy in Fukuoka, training there twice a week.
+At the academy, he played as a defensive midfielder.
+Although there were discussions about the possibility of joining FC Barcelona’s youth setup in Spain, the move did not materialize.

-After failing to join FC Barcelona, Tomiyasu joined Avispa Fukuoka.
-Initially playing in the midfield position, he switched to a centre-back position.
+After graduating from elementary school at the age of 12, Tomiyasu passed the selection trial and joined the local club Avispa Fukuoka’s junior youth team.
+By the age of 14, he was playing for their U-15 side and was also selected for the Japan national youth team.
+Initially playing in the midfield position, he switched to centre back.
 During his time at Avispa Fukuoka's youth system, Tomiyasu had a period as the club captain.
 He impressed at the 2013's JFA Premier Cup, and was named in the Best Eleven as a result.
 In May 2015, it was announced that Avispa Fukuoka had registered Tomiyasu.
-After appearing in two matches as an unused substitute, he made his debut for the club on 14 October 2015 as a starter in a 2–0 loss against Machida Zelvia in the third round of the Emperor's Cup.
+He made his debut for the club on 14 October 2015 as a starter in a 2–0 loss against Machida Zelvia in the third round of the Emperor's Cup.
 At the end of the 2015 season, Tomiyasu signed a temporary contract with Avispa Fukuoka.